yangshun/tech-interview-handbook/front-end/interview-questions.md

 JSONP (JSON with Padding) is a method commonly used to bypass the cross-domain policies in web browsers because Ajax requests from the current page to a cross-origin domain is not allowed.

 JSONP works by making a request to a cross-origin domain via a `<script>` tag and usually with a `callback` query parameter, for example: `https://example.com?callback=printData`.
-The server will then wrap the data within the a function called `printData` and return it to the client.
+The server will then wrap the data within a function called `printData` and return it to the client.

 ```html
 <!-- https://mydomain.com -->